vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/Final_Project/Readme.md

 - Scope and manage a full data analysis project with minimal supervision
 - Look for interesting challenges to solve using available data
 - Identify the best approach to solve business problems using data analytics skills
-- Use Tableau or Python visual libraries(or any) at a profesional level to visualize insights and present your work
+- Use Tableau or Python visual libraries(or any) at a professional level to visualize insights and present your work
-- Select the algorithm, statistical methods or technical building blocks that could give the best results, most efficiently
+- Select the algorithm, statistical methods or technical building blocks that give the best results

 ### Rules
 - Team of two people is recommended and it is the maximum number allowed.
 An exception might be applied after the approval from the teaching team.
-- every team has 5 minutes presentation (unless if u have bonus) and 5 mins Q&A/feedback.
+- every team has 6 minutes of presentation time (unless you have a bonus point) and 5 mins for Q&A/feedback.
-- you should come prepared with every project artifacts(notebooks, Tableau worksheets, etc) in case of some questions that needs clarifications.
+- you should come prepared with every project artifacts(notebooks, Tableau worksheets, etc) in case of questions that need clarification.
 ---

 ## Datasets